Brands and customers share a close-knitted connection. Whenever the consumer needs something, they first knock on the brand's website.

 Nike has been in the talks for having one of the most successful brand activation ventures for the Nike Run Club.
 This application is built on gamification principles, which makes it user-friendly and a workout go-to.
 Nike encourages you to work out alone, even if you don't have companions, with this application.
 The application acts as your digital companion, which prioritizes your needs.

 The Nike Run Club tracks your cardio activity, suggests resistance workouts, and features several "health-conscious" products and articles.
 It also gives you an open collaboration medium where you can show off your running sprints on social media.
 What more can a friend do than this?

 Well, Nike stands by its tagline, "Just Do It."
 Nike Run Club earns an estimated profit of $5.15 million in a year.

 Google Assistant Ride

-CES (Consumer Electronics Show), the world's largest consumer technology show, is a rather crowded field with almost 200,000 attendees.
-Standing out is essential – even for one of the most well-known companies in the world, Google.
+Consumer Electronics Show (CES), the world's largest consumer technology show, is a rather crowded field with almost 200,000 attendees.
+Standing out is essential – even for one of the most well-known companies in the world: Google.

 Google debuted the Google Assistant Ride at the 2019 CES.
 They built a roller coaster ride at the event, but it wasn't your typical ride.
-Riders experienced a day in the life of a fictional character and their Google Assistant, Google’s AI-powered voice assistant.
+Riders experienced a day in the life of a fictional character and their Google Assistant, Google’s AI-powered voice recognition software.

 The ride featured all the ways the character’s new assistant helped them get through the day.
-It was designed using animatronics rather than virtual reality, making the experience more authentic.
+It was designed using animatronics, making the experience more authentic.
 The journey, complete with beautiful visuals (and a photo opp), was captivating.
 It was an imaginative way to convey the Google ecosystem to the individual user.